For any dog that has a sensitive stomach, these homemade dog treats are perfect because it only contains 6 ingredients and it's all natural.

-This year, for my little guy's birthday I decided to make him some home made dog treats.
+This year, for my little guy's birthday I decided to make him some homemade dog treats.
 I'm a stickler for limited natural ingredients in his food and snacks, particularly because he has a very sensitive stomach.
 So for anyone who has pups with the same issue, I hope this recipe finds it's way into your hands and it makes your pup a very happy puppy!

 I used spelt flour for the recipe because it creates a dry and tough dough, which results in a more dry crunchy biscuit.

-For the peanut butter, please use the all natural peanut butter with no sugar added.
+For the peanut butter, please use the all-natural peanut butter with no sugar added.
 The banana already has a natural sweetness.

-THROWING IT ALL TOGETHER
+PUTTING IT TOGETHER

 Mix the wet ingredients together (the egg, mashed banana and water) and slowly mix in the dry ingredients and then knead away!